-Licensing agreements are usually long-term business partnerships.
+Licensing agreements are usually long term business partnerships.
 The licensor and the licensee continually interact for a determined period of time, both dedicated to a profitable use of the intellectual property.
-It is, therefore, common practice to start the relationship with preparatory agreements (e.g. non-disclosure agreements) before entering into a licence agreement.
+It is therefore common that before entering into such an agreement, it is often appropriate to start the relationship with preparatory agreements, such as non-disclosure agreements or material transfer agreements among others.